lewis-chinery/Tz_her2_affinity_and_beyond/README.md

 pip install .
 ```

 If you are having issues installing, try upgrading pip: *pip install --upgrade pip*.
+Specific python versions can be used to initiate the environment using e.g. */usr/bin/python3.9 -m venv .buzz_venv*

 <!--- USAGE --->